Semiparametric Regression for Spatial Data via Deep Learning: Simulation Study

 \subsection{Estimating $f_0$ via other methods}

-We also compare the proposed DNN estimator with three state-of-the-art estimators in the literature.
+We also compare the proposed DNN estimator with various estimators in the literature.
 The first estimator of $f_0$ is based on the Gaussian process-based spatially varying coefficient model (GP-SVC) which is given by

 and the spatially varying coefficient $\beta_j(\cdot)$ is the sum of a fixed effect and a random effect.
 That is, $\beta_j(\bm{s}) = \mu_j + \eta_j(\bm{s})$, where $\mu_j$ is a non-random fixed effect and $\eta_j(\cdot)$ is a zero-mean Gaussian process with an isotropic covariance function $c(\cdot;\bm{\theta}_j)$.
 In this work, we use the popular Mat\'ern covariance function defined as